 Emco Arena (Cream BB-10, Emco BB-10)

 Seemingly out of nowhere came this stock of stadium in SEA eerily identical to the original Beystadium Attack Type manufactured by Takara-Tomy.
 While the exact details of their origin are unknown, these stadiums perform identically to the coloured variations released by Takara-Tomy, with a slightly weaker ridge than the initial clear BB-10 release (roughly 0.3mm shorter).
 Because they perform identically to the coloured versions and those are in most situations indistinguishable from the clear version, see the above section for the BB-10 to learn more about the Emco variation.
+As of yet this stadium is not WBO legal for ranked play.

 Here are some key differences between this variation and the original Clear, instead: